General

 Decision

-• Decisions are made by Council, based on recommendations made by the ECO Fund Assessment Panel.
+• Decisions are made by Council, based on recommendations from the ECO Fund Assessment Panel.

-• Decisions made by Otago Regional Council are final and are made at our sole discretion.
+• Decisions made by the Otago Regional Council are final and at the sole discretion of Council.

-• Applicants may not speak to their applications at the Council meetings or approach representatives on Council to speak on their behalf.
+• Applicants may not speak to their applications at Council meetings or approach Council representatives to speak on their behalf.

 Grant offer

-• Grants are approved subject to the Otago Regional Council being satisfied that the information given by recipients is true and correct.
-Otago Regional Council reserves the right to refuse grant funding, and/or request return of grant funding where it determines that it has been misled, that the applicant or recipient has omitted relevant information, or if the recipient enters into receivership, liquidation or ceases to exist (e.g., removed from register).
+• Grants are approved subject to the Otago Regional Council being satisfied that the information provided by recipients is true and correct.
+Otago Regional Council reserves the right to refuse or request the return of grant funding if it determines that it has been misled, relevant information has been omitted, or if the recipient enters receivership, liquidation, or ceases to exist (e.g., is removed from the register).

 • A letter of offer and funding agreement will be sent to successful applicants, detailing the general and specific obligations for both parties.

 • Pre-conditions may be added to a funding agreement.
-The grant recipient will need to meet the pre-conditions prior to being able to claim the funding, which could delay the start of the project.
-Types pre-conditions include, but are not limited to, those addressing:
+The grant recipient must meet these pre-conditions before being able to claim the funding, which could delay the start of the project.

 • Health and safety plans for contractors’ requirements

-• Management agreements / written permissions from the landowner(s)
+• Management agreements or written permissions from landowner(s)

 • Insurance

-• Obligations and responsibilities of successful applicants include, but are not limited to, that they must:
+• Obligations and responsibilities of successful applicants include, but are not limited to:

-• accept the grant by signing a funding agreement.
+• Accepting the grant by signing a funding agreement

-• pay all costs associated with the project.
+• Paying all costs associated with the project

-• complete their project within the time specified.
+• Completing the project within the specified timeframe

-• meet at least once with ORC staff to discuss progress to date.
+• Meeting at least once with ORC staff to discuss progress

-• submit progress reports, where applicable, and a final report on the project outcomes to ORC within a specified timeframe, and account for how funds were spent.
+• Submitting progress reports (where applicable) and a final report on project outcomes to ORC within a specified timeframe, accounting for how funds were spent

-• report on their project at a council meeting, if requested.
+• Reporting on their project at a Council meeting, if requested

-• acknowledge the grant in publications and any media release relating to the use of the funds.
+• Acknowledging the grant in publications and any media releases related to the project

-• agree to Otago Regional Council promoting their project.
+• Agreeing to Otago Regional Council promoting their project

-• For multi-year funding, funds will be released annually conditional upon appropriate progress reports being submitted and accepted.
-The progress report will demonstrate that: o milestones have been met or meaningful progress has been made, and o funding for the past year has been fully expended, as agreed.
+• For multi-year funding, funds will be released annually, conditional upon appropriate progress reports being submitted and accepted.
+The progress report must demonstrate that:

-• Applicants must have a bank account, or ability to establish one.
+• Applicants must have a bank account, or the ability to establish one.
 ECO Fund grants will be transferred to a bank account in the name of the applicant.
-Grant funds will not be paid into individuals bank accounts, corporate bank accounts, unless otherwise agreed with ORC.
+Grant funds will not be paid into individuals’ or corporate bank accounts, unless otherwise agreed with ORC.